 NREL conducts performance evaluations of all-electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs) operated by fleets.

 Such vehicles can reduce fuel costs dramatically because of the low cost of electricity relative to conventional fuel.
 The fuel economy of medium- and heavy-duty EVs and PHEVs is highly dependent on the load carried and the duty cycle; in the right applications, they can maintain a strong fuel-cost advantage over their conventional counterparts.

-Learn more about the team's electric and plug-in hybrid electric drive system data collection and evaluation efforts:
+Learn more about NREL's electric and plug-in hybrid electric drive system data collection and evaluation efforts:

 - California school district electric school buses